 Conclusion

 A garden gym is a high-performance environment that places extreme demands on its flooring.
 By investing in the correct Shore A hardness for your training style, specifying a properly braced sub-floor with a vapour barrier, and decoupling the floor acoustically, you create a facility that protects the building, respects your neighbours, and performs at a professional level for decades.
-View our [garden gym range](/garden-rooms/gyms/) or browse the [project portfolio](/portfolio/) for completed builds.
+View our [garden gym range](/garden-rooms/gyms/) for specifications and pricing.